stacks/stacks-website/README.markdown

 Description
 -----------
-This is a new version of the website for the [Stacks project](http://stacks.math.columbia.edu), enabling a comment system and improved tag lookup.
+This is a new version of the website for the [Stacks project](http://stacks.math.columbia.edu), enabling a comment system, improved tag lookup and a full-powered online view of its contents.

 Configuration